uozuAho/rl_montecarlo_blackjack/readme.md

 # Blackjack policy optimisation using Monte Carlo with exploring starts

-This method consists of playing (or simulating) many games of blackjack.
-The reward for a win is +1, a draw is 0, a loss is -1.
-For each state that occurs in a game, the reward of that game is tallied against that state.
-This project only records the reward against the first occurrence of a state in each game.
-This is called 'first visit' Monte Carlo.
+As above, this method finds an optimal policy by playing many games.

 Before any games are played, a random policy is created.
 As more games are played, the policy is improved by, for each state, choosing the action that has the best average reward recorded against it.
 The first action of each game is chosen randomly, to ensure all possible game states are visited.
 This strategy is called 'exploring starts'.
 The starting game state is already uniformly random, which ensures all states will be encountered.

 The optimal policy found by this project is visualised below.
 This will vary each run, due to the random nature of MC, unless you want to run it to